 Our empirical framework follows the spatial regression discontinuity (RD) design in Dell et al. (2018).
-The baseline model specification is where y_m is the outcome of interest in municipality m, USzone is an indicator for municipalities in the 1945-1949 US occupation zone, and $f(\text{geo location}m)$ is the RD polynomial.
+The baseline model specification is where $y_m$ is the outcome of interest in municipality m, USzone is an indicator for municipalities in the 1945-1949 US occupation zone, and $f(\text{geo location}m)$ is the RD polynomial.
 In the baseline specification, the polynomial is linear in longitude and latitude.
 The regression model is specified as a local linear regression (Gelman and Imbens, 2019).
 In our sensitivity analysis, we consider alternative specifications for the functional form of the RD polynomial.
 We use a triangular kernel where weights decline linearly with distance to the border.
-The control variables X_m include quadratic functions of distance from the municipality's center to Stuttgart, the capital of Baden-Württemberg, and to the closest highway exit in 1940 of the highway crossing South-West Germany (today, the A8 highway).
+The control variables $X_m$ include quadratic functions of distance from the municipality's center to Stuttgart, the capital of Baden-Württemberg, and to the closest highway exit of the highway crossing South-West Germany (today, the A8 highway).
 Depending on the model, we include further control variables.
 In particular, models that pool several time periods include year fixed effects.
-Models that are based on property-level housing data include property characteristics.
+Models that are based on firm-level manufacturing data include 4-digit industry and 11 firm-size group fixed effects.
 In our sensitivity analysis, we consider additional control variables.

-$$y_m = \alpha + \gamma USzone_m + f(\text{geo location}m) + X'm \beta + \sum_i^S seg_m^i + \varepsilon_m, \qquad (1)$$
+$$y_m = \alpha + \gamma USzone_m + f(\text{geo location}m) + X'm \beta + \sum_i^S seg_m^i + \varepsilon_m, \quad (1)$$

-In the baseline, we have five boundary segment fixed effects seg_m^i and include municipalities within a 15 km bandwidth around the border.
+In the baseline, we have five boundary segment fixed effects $seg_m^i$ and include municipalities within a 15 km bandwidth around the border.
 In our sensitivity analysis, we consider different bandwidths and different numbers of boundary segment fixed effects.

-The main parameter of interest in equation (1) is γ , the effect of being located on the former or the future US side rather than the French side of the border between the 1945-1949 French and US occupation zones in South-West Germany.
+The main parameter of interest in equation (1) is $\gamma$ , the effect of being located on the former or the future US side rather than the French side of the border between the 1945-1949 French and US occupation zones in South-West Germany.
 Inference is based on Conley (1999) standard errors that allow for arbitrary correlations in the spatial dimension and, in models with several time periods, the time dimension (see also Colella et al., 2019).
-We implement a Bartlett-type kernel with a 25 km cutoff in the spatial
+We implement a Bartlett-type kernel with a 25 km cutoff in the spatial dimension in the baseline and consider different cutoffs in our sensitivity analysis.
+In models with several time periods, we use a 20 year cutoff in the time dimension.